 This blog was originally posted on March 28, 2017.
 We are sharing it again to remind you of the risks of eating raw or under-cooked oysters.
+Want to know more about raw oysters?
+Check out our latest post on the topic here.

 UPDATE 05/9/17: Public Health – Seattle & King County has received additional reports of norovirus-like illness after eating raw oysters.
 Since January, as many as 55 people may have become ill after consuming raw oysters.